resonatecoop/website/content/press/_index.md

+---
+title: "This is a title on the press page"
-This is the press section.
+subhead: "This is a subheading on the press page"
+layout: single
+---